asterinas/asterinas/docs/src/capabilities/README.md

 external users (e.g., via syscall), rather than a mechanism to enforce advanced security policies internally (e.g., module-level isolation).

-So we ask this question: is it possible to use capabilities as a _ubitiquous_ security primitive throughout Jinux to enhance the security and robustness of the
+So we ask this question: is it possible to use capabilities as a _ubitiquous_ security primitive throughout Asterinas to enhance the security and robustness of the
 OS?
 Specifically, we propose a new principle called "_everything is a capability_".
 Here, "everything" refers to any type of OS resource, internal or external alike.
 In traditional OSes, treating everything as a capability is unrewarding because (1) capabilities themselves are unreliable due to memory safety problems , and (2) capabilities are no free lunch as they incur memory and CPU overheads.
-But these arguments may no longer stand in a well-designed Rust OS like Jinux.
+But these arguments may no longer stand in a well-designed Rust OS like Asterinas.
 Because the odds of memory safety bugs are minimized and advanced Rust features like type-level programming allow us to implement capabilities as a zero-cost abstraction.